 You are a Designer

 You have designed things with critical acclaim and mass appeal with the pallet of tools at your disposal.
-You are good at what you do!
+As a designer you are good at what you do!

 What do you do when the client’s wishes don’t jive with what you know is best?